zukunft/zukunft.com/docs/llm/pending.md

 ## refs

-where the reference is shown e.g. in http://localhost/http/view.php?m=90&id=381 add an edit icon next to the refresh icon that links to the ref edit view for the reference e.g. wikidata

-where the reference is shown e.g. in http://localhost/http/view.php?m=90&id=381 add at the end of the list a plus icon to add a reference to the e.g. word
+see /docs/llm/coding.md and where the reference is shown e.g. in http://localhost/http/view.php?m=90&id=381 add at the end of the list a plus icon to add a reference to the e.g. word

 see /docs/llm/coding.md and similar to the src/test/resources/web/html/workflow/add_source_wf19 workflow create the add_ref workflow tests